root-project/jsroot/docs/HttpServer.md

 ```

 After that web socket connection can be established with the address `ws://host_name:8080/name1/root.websocket`
 Example client code can be found in `$ROOTSYS/tutorials/http/ws.htm` file.
-Actually, custom HTML page for
+Custom HTML page for
-websocket handler can be specified with `TUserHandler::GetDefaultPageContent()` method returning `"file:ws.htm"`.
+websocket handler is specified with `TUserHandler::GetDefaultPageContent()` method returning `"file:ws.htm"`.